phisaw/Sortium/README.md

 ### Keep MacOS organized

-A Status bar application for sorting files
+A Status bar application under the works for sorting files

 #### Description
-A customizable macOS status bar application to sort your files in the computer.
+A customizable macOS status bar application to sort your files.

 #### Table of Contents